 The year 2003 was equally exciting for Chip.
 He was honored once again with an induction into the Grand National Roadster Show Hall of Fame.
 He then received a second "Ridler" award at the Detroit Autorama for his work on Ron Whitesides 34' Mercury Stallion.

-Throughout the course of Chip's career he has been honored to receive the Good Guys Street Rod of the Year Award eight times, Most recently he captured the award with the "Magnatude", a 1932 Custom Muroc Roadster (body by Marcel and design by Chip).
+Throughout the course of Chip's career he has been honored to receive the Good Guys Street Rod of the Year Award eight times, Most recently he captured the award in 2010 with the "Magnatude", a 1932 Custom Muroc Roadster (body by Marcel and design by Chip).

 2004 proved to be as exhilarating as the past years, Chip started a television series called "Overhaulin'", which began airing on the TLC network late April of 2004.
 With 5 successful seasons in the books and nearly 90 vehicles restored, the show continues to air in most domestic and international markets.